zitadel/passwap/README.md

  (1)(2)          (3)                      (4)
 ```

-Where:

-1. Identifier, which can be `2a`, `2b` or `2y`.
-It indicates the bcrypt version but is in fact ignored and the same is always produced.
+1. The identifier can be `2a`, `2b` or, `2y`.
+It indicates the Bcrypt version but is ignored and the same is always produced.
-2. Cost parameter that is exponential. `12` in this example.
+2. The cost parameter that is exponential - `12` in this example.
-3. Base64 encoded salt, always 22 character long.
+3. The Base64-encoded salt, always 22 character long.
-4. Base86 encoded Bcrypt hash output of the password and salt combined.
+4. The Base64-encoded Bcrypt hash output of the password and salt combined.

-### md5
+### MD5

-md5 uses its own encoding scheme part of the [hashing algorithm](https://passlib.readthedocs.io/en/stable/lib/passlib.hash.md5_crypt.html#algorithm).
-It uses a similar alphabet as Base64 but does additional shuffling of bytes.
+MD5 uses its own encoding scheme, which is part of the [hashing algorithm](https://passlib.readthedocs.io/en/stable/lib/passlib.hash.md5_crypt.html#algorithm).
+It uses a similar alphabet as Base64 but performs an additional shuffling of bytes.
 The resulting Modular Crypt Format string looks as follows:

 ```